If you’re feeling sleep-deprived then within this article you’ll find 24 things to try tonight for a good night’s rest.

 Not only will it keep you from scrolling on your phone and watching television, but it will help enhance brain power, improve creativity and reduce stress.

-The University of Sussex carried out an experiment that involved raising a number of participants stress levels and then attempting to reduce them.
+The University of Sussex carried out an experiment that involved raising the stress levels of respondents then attempting to reduce them.

 Cognitive Neuropsychologist Dr David Lewis stated: “reading worked best, reducing stress levels by 68 per cent”.

-Being grateful and happy with what you have in life will undoubtedly keep any anxiety at bay.
+Being grateful and happy with what you have in life can help to keep anxiety at bay.

 So it’s not surprising that constantly counting your blessings has been proven as a great way to boost happiness, increase chances of success in life and paves the way to a good night’s sleep.

-Two psychologists from the University of California, Robert Emmons and Michael McCullough, came to a similar conclusion with their exploration.
+Two psychologists from the University of California, Robert Emmons and Michael McCullough, came to a similar conclusion.

 They asked people with neuromuscular disorders to map out a list of all the things there were grateful for.
-In a short amount of time, after three weeks, participants reported greater sleep durations and more restorative sleep.
+After just three weeks, participants reported greater sleep durations and more restorative rest.

 There are loads out there so you might want to test drive a few to see what works for you.

-It has lots to offer sleep hungry people: sleep stories (check out the short one below with renowned actor and storyteller LeVar Burton), music, meditations, breathing exercises and our friend, white noise.
+Calm is one option you could consider, and has lots to offer sleep hungry people, including sleep stories, music, meditations, breathing exercises and our friend, white noise.

-The National Sleep Foundation, encourages a regular sleep pattern as it will lead to a healthier, happier life.
+Sleep medicine experts encourage a regular sleep pattern as positive bedtime behaviors will lead to a healthier, happier life.

 Going to bed and waking up at erratic times each day will mess with your internal body clock.
 There needs to be consistency.

-We suggest you hit your pillow early and not burn the midnight oil as there are numerous benefits, including prolonging your life, to experiencing a restful, sound, sleep.
+We suggest you hit your pillow early and not burn the midnight oil as there are numerous benefits, which might just surprise you!